spryker/documentation/Code releases 05.20/49badead-ebff-42ab-b159-79d536c36a4c.md

-This article describes the procedures of creating and managing filter preferences.
+This article describes how to manage filter preferences.

+To start working with the filter preferences, navigate to the **Search and Filters** > **Filter Preferences** section.
 ***
-To start working with the filter preferences, navigate to the **Search and Filters > Filter Preferences** section.
-***
-**Prerequisites**
+## Prerequisites
-Please make sure that the attribute you are going to create a filter preference for is created and assigned to a product.
+Make sure that the attribute you are going to create a filter preference for is created and assigned to a product.
-***

 ## Creating a Filter Preference
 **To create a filter preference:**
 1. In the top right corner of the **Filter preferences** page, click **Create filter**.